-To meet the specific treatment needs for localities throughout the state and in Washington, Serenity Lane has outpatient facilities in the greater Portland area, Salem, Bend, Albany, Eugene, Roseburg, and Vancouver.
+To meet the specific treatment needs for localities throughout the state, Serenity Lane has outpatient facilities in the greater Portland area, Salem, Bend, Albany, Eugene and Roseburg, OR.
 Hospital and inpatient services are provided for these areas at our Coburg campus just north of Eugene.

 Socioeconomic differences between urban and more rural areas dictate how our treatment programs and schedules are modified to address these local distinctions.
 For instance, U.S. Census figures show that 48 percent of all Portland residents have received a college or university degree versus 26 percent of Roseburg residents.
 This creates a disparity in household median incomes where Portland residents on average are paid 31 percent more than residents in Roseburg ($61,532 versus $42,507).
 Since a reduction in potential income also reflects a reduction in opportunities, Serenity Lane adapts its program schedule and curriculum as needed to be more accommodating to its patients on a local level.